Our Position

 • ICBA supports applying Community Reinvestment Act requirements to credit unions comparable to and with the same asset size distinctions as banks and thrifts.

 • Credit unions should be subject to fair lending exams with the same frequency as banks.
-While FDIC reviews thousands of banks for compliance with fair lending laws every year, NCUA only conducts approximately 50 annual fair lending exams of credit unions.
+While FDIC reviews thousands of banks for compliance with fair lending laws every year, NCUA only conducts approximately 50 annual fair lending exams of credit unions and is not permitted to conduct fair lending exams of state-chartered credit unions.

 • ICBA urges states to prohibit the placement of public deposits in tax-exempt credit unions.